Reflinders/Genesis/README.md

 # Why Not Client?

 Client-based anticheats are generally unfavorable.
-Not only that, but with the efforts of the hundreds of exploiters online can easily bypass a client-based anticheat.
+Not only that, but the efforts of the hundreds of exploiters online can easily bypass a client-based anticheat.
 Overall, The client is not to be trusted, as they have the power to manipulate properties, functions, and more.
 Server-sided anticheats provide a solution to this, in that they have full control over themselves; cheaters cannot do anything to pause or stop a server-sided anticheat.